What is it?

 If you are struggling with the application form please refer to our step by step guidance..

-Once you click ‘submit’ on your online application, you will receive an acknowledgement of your application, including a checklist of supporting documents you will need to provide.
-If you cannot access the checklist from the email it is available here.
+Once you click ‘submit’ on your online application, you will receive an acknowledgement of your application, including a copy of the above checklist of supporting documents that you will need to provide.

-The assessment time can vary depending on the complexity and number of applications received.
-However in the most cases, once we receive all supporting documentation it can take up to two weeks to process the application.
-If successful, you will be notified and can expect to receive payment within five working days, provided you have submitted your bank details online.
+If successful, you will be notified via email and can expect to receive payment within five working days, provided you have submitted your bank details online.

-If you have questions or problems with the application process, please contact the Funding Team via email at: firstname.lastname@example.org.
+If you have questions or problems with the application process, please contact us via email at: firstname.lastname@example.org.